FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/data_archive_tool.md

 ## Archive Data Query

 The archive data query tool supports querying archived data.
-The tool is located in 'FISCO-BCOS/tools/archive-tool/archive-reader`。The tool is written using rust and compiled using the following methods to support TiKV and RocksDB。
+The tool is located at 'FISCO-BCOS / tools / archive-tool / archive-reader'。The tool is written using rust and compiled using the following methods to support TiKV and RocksDB。

 ```bash
 cd tools/archive-tool/archive-reader